Teackle T. Wescott

-Teackle Turner Wescott was a soldier, school superintendent and state legislator in Virginia.
+Teackle Turner Wescott was an American soldier, school superintendent and state legislator in Virginia.
 He represented Accomack County in the Virginia House of Delegates from 1883 to 1887.
 He was a Lieutenant in the Accomack regiment of the Confederate States Army.
 He lived in Grangerville.
 He married and had two daughters.

-He was the maternal grandfather of John Teackle Holland.
+Wescott was the maternal grandfather of John Teackle Holland.